Chart Color Schemes

 Bayswater has a typical household mix, with a lower-than-average median household size

-Family households constitute 67.9% of all households, including 28.8% couples with children, 24.7% couples without children, and 13.1% single parent families.
-Non-family households account for the remaining 32.1%, with lone person households at 28.3% and group households making up 3.7%.
-The median household size is 2.4 people, smaller than the Greater Melbourne average of 2.7.
+Family households account for 67.9 percent of all households, including 28.8 percent that are couples with children, 24.7 percent that are couples without children, and 13.1 percent that are single parent families.
+Non-family households make up the remaining 32.1 percent, with lone person households at 28.3 percent and group households comprising 3.7 percent of the total.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households